typelevel/Laika/docs/intro.md

 Laika
 =====

-Laika is a library for transforming lightweight markup languages to various types of output formats, written in Scala.
+Laika is a customizable and extensible library for transforming lightweight markup languages to various types of output formats, written in Scala.

 It has been designed for two primary usage scenarios: